South Africa Silver Linings in times of COVID-19

 Immersed in South Africa’s Wildlife Paradise

-Giraffes elegantly ambled by, stopping for a measured look, before presumably deciding we were no threat and continuing with their day.
-Cheeky baboons sauntered through camp, and on one occasion, one even jumped through the kitchen window and stole a lemon I’d left on the bench.
+Giraffes elegantly ambled by, stopping for a measured look before presumably deciding we were no threat and continuing with their day.
+Cheeky baboons sauntered through the camp, and on one occasion, one even jumped through the kitchen window and stole a lemon I’d left on the bench.
 I would have loved to have seen its face whilst biting into that.

 We learnt which animals to be wary of, the noises they made, the tracks they left behind as clues to their presence and most of all, we learnt to be present.
 Really present.